greg-js/arch-wiki-md-repo/wiki/_content/english/Maximizing performance.md

 ### Verynice

-[VeryNice](/index.php/VeryNice "VeryNice") is a daemon, available in the [AUR](/index.php/AUR "AUR") as [verynice](https://aur.archlinux.org/packages/verynice/), for dynamically adjusting the nice levels of executables.
+[VeryNice](/index.php/VeryNice "VeryNice") is a daemon, available in the [verynice](https://aur.archlinux.org/packages/verynice/) package, for dynamically adjusting the nice levels of executables.
 The nice level represents the priority of the executable when allocating CPU resources.
 Simply define executables for which responsiveness is important, like X or multimedia applications, as *goodexe* in `/etc/verynice.conf`.
 Similarly, CPU-hungry executables running in the background, like make, can be defined as *badexe*.
 This prioritization greatly improves system responsiveness under heavy load.

+### Ananicy

+[Ananicy](https://github.com/Nefelim4ag/Ananicy) is a daemon, available in the [ananicy-git](https://aur.archlinux.org/packages/ananicy-git/) package, for auto adjusting the nice levels of executables.
+The nice level represents the priority of the executable when allocating CPU resources.

 ### cgroups